itsuart/win-cpp-wrappers/README.md

 # win-cpp-wrappers
-Useful copy-pasteable C++11 wrappers over Windows API types
+Useful copy-pasteable C++11 wrappers over Windows API types and functions

 # How to use
 Just copy-paste what you need.
 Everything is selfcontained.